 There, I said it.

 I actually think the street level point of view of his stories, clearly Bendis’ strength as a writer, really fits with Superman.
 One site put it as writing about “journalism in a post-journalism world.”
-The Man of Steel’s world has always been stronger when a) his supporting cast is used early and often and b) Clark is the central character.
-All of my favorites have always had sort of a life-in-the-big-city feel to them that I think is perfect for the Daily Planet.
+The Man of Steel’s world has always been stronger when a) his supporting cast is used often and b) Clark is the central character.
+All of my favorite Superman stories have included a life-in-the-big-city feel to them that I think is perfect for the Daily Planet.
 Reporters, cops, beat writers, and today, bloggers, really work nicely when they interact with Clark while he’s at work.

-I’m not even going to talk about how disappointing certain things have been under Bendis (like Superman’s marriage…), but even so, there is some good stuff being put out there, including Melody Moore, who I hope stays around in Superman’s universe for a long time!
+I’m not even going to talk about how disappointing certain things have been under Bendis, but even so, there is some good stuff being put out there, including Melody Moore, who I hope stays around in Superman’s universe for a long time!

 And at $1, it’s a steal!

-I didn’t enjoy the book that much, surprisingly, in that the stories included were often highly political and sometimes nonsensical.
-The Bronze Age also had some of the most bland writers of Superman in the character’s history, which doesn’t help (even though that could have been because of strict editorial, who knows).
-Regardless, outside of the pinups by John Byrne, Walt Simonson and others, I didn’t find it to be very good.
+Surprisingly, I didn’t enjoy the book that much, in that the stories included were often highly political and sometimes nonsensical.
+The Bronze Age also had some of the most bland writers of Superman in the character’s history, which doesn’t help.
+That could have been because of strict editorial, who knows.

 PS.
 I would pick up a DC Comics Presents Omnibus in a heartbeat.